Heads up! Most products from Our Store currently ship to the USA tariff and tax free - no surprises on delivery.

 Finding driving directions, camping spots, cool swimming holes nearby, grocery stores, cheap gas, etc… we’ll go ahead and say it: Van Life wouldn’t be the same without mobile Internet these days!
 It makes things SO MUCH easier and enjoyable, especially since we don’t like to plan ahead.
 And for the digital nomads out there living in their van or RV, having a reliable Internet connection is a MUST if you’re fortunate enough to make money and travel…

 In our opinion, a cellular Internet data plan is still one of the best way to stay connected.
-That’s what we use 90% of the time in our Van Life.
-If, like us, you own a smartphone (who doesn’t these days?), you probably take Internet for granted; and it’s even more useful when living a nomadic lifestyle!
-If you intend to work from the road and your income depends on being online, then a good cellular data plan is a must.
+That’s what we use most of the time.
+If you intend to work from the road, and if you use your phone during activities (Trailforks, AllTrails, etc.), then a good cellular data plan is a must.

 Internet on the road stay connected, work and travel